What is Forex Trading?

 - "The Candlestick Course" by Steve Nison

 Forex trading is the buying and selling of currencies in order to generate a profit from the exchange rate differentials that occur between the currencies in question, as they are subjected to the vagaries of market forces.
 The number of forex pairs you will find on a trading platform differs from broker to broker.
 However, we can comfortably state that there are no less than 50 currency pairs in the forex market.
 Forex trades do not expire.
-They will remain open as long as you want, provided there is enough margin to maintain the running position, and provided your active trade does not hit your stop loss or take profit targets.
-The active trades will also roll over at the close of the trading day by 5pm EST. The MT4 platform is loaded with charts and all kinds of tools that are commonly used for technical analysis.
+They will remain open as long as you want, provided there is enough margin to maintain the running position and provided your active trade does not hit your stop loss or take profit targets.
+The active trades will also rollover at the close of the trading day by 5 pm EST. The MT4 platform is loaded with charts and all kinds of tools that are commonly used for technical analysis.
 Some MT4 brokers also offer their clients access to a technical analysis service from Trading Central.
 On EU/UK forex platforms, you can trade major forex pairs at a leverage of 1:30, and minor forex pairs at a leverage cap of 1:20.
 International brokers located outside the UK and EU provide forex leverage that can be as high as 1:500.
 The MT4 platform is suitably built for use with a forex Virtual Private Server (VPS).
 Some MT4 brokers also provide free access to a forex VPS for traders who have funded live accounts.
 All active positions will remain open and will be rolled over to the next trading day.
 You can use a forex robot to trade on brokers that offer the MT4 to their clients.
 Traders who operate STP and ECN accounts, investment banks, high net-worth investors, hedge funds and central banks, buy and sell currencies at the interbank market.
 This is also where the liquidity providers are found.
 Liquidity providers in the forex interbank market include: Technically Speaking, Yes.... you can get rich by trading any type of asset class.
 What you need to keep into consideration is the fact that trading is not a make a rich scheme, it takes time and hard work to learn to trade profitably.
-With unemployment levels hitting alarming rates in many parts of the world, many have turned their eyes towards modern ways to make a living and Forex trading has been in the top of the list due to the high returns and lavish lifestyle marketed by the so-called forex "Gurus".
+With unemployment levels hitting alarming rates in many parts of the world, many have turned their eyes towards modern ways to make a living and Forex trading has been at the top of the list due to the high returns and lavish lifestyle marketed by the so-called forex "Gurus".
 If you are getting into trading to simply make a quick buck then it is not going to be anywhere else better than a casino, you are simply not going to have an edge in the market and the odds of losing money are against you.
 On the other hand, if you follow the right track and focus on truly learning how to trade and read the markets, you could even become a billionaire over time.
 This is another question where technically you could start trading with a small account of $100 in most European Brokers.
 While on paper you can make it grow from there and turn it into a monster 7 figures account over time, it is not as simple as it looks and even with the smallest trading size, everything will be against you.
-This is a numbers game where you know your edge will deliver results 70% of the time and with a high-risk reward ratio you are certain that you will be able to make money.
+This is a numbers game where you know your edge will deliver results 70% of the time and with a high-risk reward ratio, you are certain that you will be able to make money.
 The real answer here is how much money, and that will depend on your sizing and your account size.
 On average a healthy forex account should be at least $5,000 allowing space for the trades to play and work for you.
 Keep in mind that you can learn the basics form forex trading without the necessity of having a live account, you can easily learn the basics from a demo and slowly start applying everything in the practice.

 Forex trading is the buying and selling of currencies in order to generate a profit from the exchange rate differentials that occur between the currencies in question, as they are subjected to the vagaries of market forces.